stephaneVercouillieBMID/slate/source/qes.html.md

 <label></label> | REJECTED | The User had to create a certificate in order to make a signature.
 However, he rejected his CREATE_CERT action in the itsme® App.
 A new User Identification session must be initialized.
 During that session, User has to confirm the CREATE_CERT action.
 <label></label> | EXPIRED | The User had to create a certificate in order to make a signature.
 However, he waited too long (more than three minutes) before confirming his CREATE_CERT action in the itsme® App and his action expired.
 A new User Identification Session must be initialized.
 During that session, User has to confirm the CREATE_CERT action in time.
 <label></label> | UNEXPECTED_ERROR | An unexpected error occurred during User’s Identification flow.
 You SHOULD try again later.
 If the error persists, then you SHOULD contact itsme® support team for investigation.

+<a name="SSLMA"></a>
+## 4.2 SSLMA Authentication
+We make use of SSLMA Authentication with our b2b interface (https://b2b.sixdots.be/qes-partners/1.0.0/).
+This means that the SSL certificate you present upon each call towards this interface must be the one whitelisted in our systems as part of the onboarding process.